In this guide, we will explore the Novu mono-repo structure and high-level structure of the different libraries and services we use.

 npm run setup:project

-pnpm install, that will download all the needed dependencies and create symlinks for packages.
+pnpm install, which will download all the needed dependencies and create symlinks for packages.

 .env.examplefile to the

-npm run buildcommand to build all the dependency tree locally.
+npm run buildcommand to build all the dependency trees locally.

-The apps folder contains high-level applications and API’s.
-The apps outputs usually contain deployable units that a user can interact with either as an API or as a web/cli application.
+apps folder contains high-level applications and APIs.
+The app’s outputs usually contain deployable units that a user can interact with either as an API or as a web/cli application.

 The API package is our main service for handling backend logic.
-It handles anything from authentication, authorization, notification template management, triggering events, etc...
-This is where the Novu business logic is handled.
+It handles anything from authentication, authorization, workflow management, triggering events, etc… This is where the Novu business logic is handled.

-This is the WebSocket NestJs server, it connects to the widget and provides real-time updates about new notifications to the widget consumer.
+This is the WebSocket NestJs server which connects to the widget and provides real-time updates about new notifications to the widget consumer.

-This is the Novu admin panel, it’s used to visually communicate with the API.
-You can configure templates, manage content, enable or disable notifications, visually track the notification activity feed, etc...
+This is the Novu admin panel which is used to visually communicate with the API.
+You can configure workflows, manage content, enable or disable notifications, visually track the notification activity feed, etc…

 mongoose directly outside the